randyrossi/bmc64/docs/NETWORKING.md

 }
 ```

 After changing the file, reboot BMC64.
-You will need to select Wifi as the Network Device (and then reboot when prompted) if Wifi was not already selected.
+If Wi-Fi was not already selected, set
+`Network Device` to `WiFi` and reboot when prompted.

 ## BMC Modem Commands